-Are you feeling too lazy to walk and pick up your downed quadcopter?
-Try Turtle mode! (aka “Flip Over After Crash”) With a flip of a switch it turns over your quad so you can take off again.
+Are you feeling too lazy to walk and pick up your downed drone?
+Try Turtle mode!
+With a flip of a switch, it turns over your upside down quad so you can take off again.

-This is an awesome feature to have on brushless tiny whoop if you mostly fly indoor.
-Not brushed whoops though, because DShot isn’t supported by brushed motors.
+Turtle mode is an awesome feature to have on most drones, especially on brushless tiny whoops if you mostly fly indoor.
+However, it doesn’t work on brushed tiny whoops, because DShot isn’t supported by brushed motors.

 In order to use the turtle mode, you need:

-- Betaflight 3.2 or newer versions on your flight controller
+- Betaflight 3.2 or newer on your flight controller

 How to Use Turtle Mode?

-- Once you have managed to turn it over, unarm asap and turn off turtle mode
+- Once turned over, disarm immediately and turn off turtle mode

-- Arm the quad again to take off
+- Now arm the quad again to take off